-Specialized Medical Equipment and Supplies include: (1) The provision of service animals;
+Specialized Medical Equipment and Supplies include:

-- (2) Items necessary for life support; - (3) Ancillary supplies and equipment necessary to the proper functioning of such items; and activities of daily living, or to perceive, control, or communicate with the environment in which they live.

-(4) Durable and non-durable medical equipment not available under Medicaid State plan.
+- (1) The provision of service animals; - (2) Items necessary for life support; - (3) Ancillary supplies and equipment necessary to the proper functioning of such items; and - (4) Durable and non-durable medical equipment not available under Medicaid State plan.

 Items excluded are those items not of direct medical or remedial benefit to the member.
 All items shall meet applicable standards of manufacture, design, and installation.
 All specialized medical equipment and supplied must have a denial from Medicare (if applicable) and Medicaid prior to waiver service being provided.

 Specialized Medical Equipment and Supplies include selecting, designing, fitting, customizing, adapting, applying, maintaining, repairing, or replacing the equipment.
 This service also includes training or technical assistance for the member or, where appropriate, the family members, guardians, advocates, or authorized representatives of the member.